Position/Title: Senior Research Scientist

 A new research focus for Stephanie involves studying alternative strains of broiler chickens to assess their welfare and production.
 In response to welfare concerns related to broiler chickens’ fast growth rates, there is increasing demand among food retailers, restaurants and consumers for meat from slower growing strains of broiler chickens.
 Yet, little is known about the welfare of these broilers and how their behaviour, physiology, nutrient utilization, carcass quality and meat quality compare to traditional strains, particularly when raised without the use of antibiotics.
 Funding for this project is provided by GAP and U of G’s Food from Thought Canada First Research Excellence Fund research initiative.

 Graduate Student Information

 Graduate students working with Stephanie have the opportunity to gain hands-on experience in research projects with industry, and federal and provincial partners.
 The projects are collaborative and multidisciplinary, involving aspects of behaviour, welfare, nutrition, health, genetics and production.
 Her graduate and undergraduate students have worked on projects that improve the welfare of pigs and poultry.
 Stephanie sees herself as a coach who encourages her students to pursue their own research interests from a big-picture perspective.
-She invites students with strong communication skills, experience writing for scientific publications and on-farm experience to contact her. **Summer/Fall 2018, there are no available paid positions in the Torrey lab at this time**
+She invites students with strong communication skills, experience writing for scientific publications and on-farm experience to contact her. **Summer/Fall 2019, there are no available graduate student/post doc positions in the Torrey lab at this time**